Dropbox Replay FAQs

 Another way to restrict access to your files is to turn off all links for the file.
 You can disable previously shared links to each of your files by using the enable link access setting on each file.

 To control all your shared links in one place, you will need to be a Replay Add-On customer.
-Once you have upgraded to the Replay Add-On, you can use the Your links page to turn all of your links on or off in one place.
+After you've upgraded to the Replay Add-On, you can use your Links page to turn all of your links on or off in one place.

 I used the beta version of Dropbox Replay but don’t want to pay for the Dropbox Replay Add-On.
 What will happen to my files?